elhb/fragplot/README.md

                         start of the range to plot in the pdf -e <int>, --range_end <int>
-                        end of the range to plot in the pdf
+                        end of the range to plot in the pdf -b <int>, --bin_size <int>
+                        size in base pairs for the bins in the minion histograms, each point in the line represents the middle point of the bin, ie if bin size is 10 (the default value) the frequenzy off all reads with length 0-10 vill be plotted as y-value for x=5, likewise if bin_size is 100, freq of reads with lengths 0-100bp will get x=50.
 ```

 ## To run on the included Example data: